devopscodeck/devopscodeck/README.md

 Throughout my professional journey, I have assumed the role of DevSecOps Technical Lead.
 In this capacity, my technical acumen has been crucial in guiding teams through the complexities of modern software delivery.
 I have focused not only on automating and securing workflows but also on fulfilling leadership responsibilities, providing strategic oversight, and ensuring that projects are executed in a timely and secure manner.

-In the realm of professional development, I have also been a "content creator," focusing on the nuances of DevSecOps.

 Outside the professional sphere, my passion takes a unique form: developing open-source tools with a focus on security and participating in CTF (Capture The Flag) championships.
 This venture not only sharpens my technical skills but also provides a platform where I can contribute to the community, bridging the gap between security and DevOps in a manner that is both educational and engaging.